sszczep/chrome-extension-webpack/README.md

 Style files are placed in `styles` directory.
 There you can find per-page stylesheets and `common.scss` with stylings common across the pages.
 We also use [Normalize.css](https://necolas.github.io/normalize.css/) so your extensions look good and consistent wherever they are installed.

-`static` directory includes all the files to be copied over to the final build.
+The `static` directory includes all the files to be copied over to the final build.
 It consists of `manifest.json` defining our extension, `.html` pages and icon set.

+The `test` directory contains your tests.
+Some basic ones that test the interaction with the chrome storage API have already been implemented to get you started.
+You can run the test suite using `npm test`.
+Testing the chrome API is especially interesting, as it is not available in the test environment.
+To get around this, you can use the `sinon-chrome` package to mock the API, some examples of this can be found in `test/setup.js`.

 ### Pages